Bunkai9448/FlashcardGBsav2srm/README.md

 Until now, using the [Online savefileconverter](https://savefileconverter.com/#/srm-sav), I was only able to get a working sav for mgba and other emulators, but I was unable to do the conversion back from sav to the flashcard SRM.
-So, I decided to test [chat GPT's AI](https://chatgpt.com/) with the online converter and the code from [c99koder/srm-to-sav](https://github.com/c99koder/srm-to-sav) to create a script so I can have a converter for my saves.
+So, I decided to test [chat GPT's AI](https://chatgpt.com/) with the online converter and the code from [c99koder/srm-to-sav](https://github.com/c99koder/srm-to-sav) to create a converter for my saves.
 I tested the output with 2 games ("Pokemon - Aka (Japan) (SGB Enhanced)" and "Mickey's Racing Adventure") with positive results.
 Hence why I put them here for anyone interested in using them.

 ## Use
 *Run the appropiate command from the folder that contains your .sav or .srm files.*